nextstrain/ncov/narratives/ncov_sit-rep_it_2020-03-13.md

 Anche se questi dati ci permettono di dedurre molte utili caratteristiche dell'epidemia e di tracciare la sua evoluzione in tempo reale, è però importante enfatizzare che le nostre conclusioni sono limitate dalla disponibilità di dati.
 <br><br>
 <!-- For example, the map shows very few sequences from the global south.
 This is NOT because COVID-19 isn't circulating in these areas, or that these cases are not as crucial to understand; rather, we just don't have much data available from these areas.
 The size of each circle on the map indicates how much data is currently available from that area, rather than the true size of the outbreak. -->
 Per esempio, la cartina mostra molte poche sequenze dal sud del mondo.
 Questo NON e' dovuto al fatto che il COVID-19 non stia circolando in queste aree, o che questi casi non siano cruciali per la comprensione; in realtà, ciò è dovuto al fatto che non abbiamo abbastanza dati disponibili da queste aree.
-La dimensione di ogni cerchio sulla cartina indica quanti dati sono disponibili da una certa area, e non la vera dimensione del focolaio.
+La dimensione di ogni cerchio sulla cartina indica quanti dati sono disponibili da una certa area, e non la reale dimensione del focolaio.
 <!-- There is NO right-side text -->